michaldziurowski/curly/README.md

-# Curly - HTTP API Chaining Tool
+# Curly - Curl Wrapper with Templates and Output Saving

-Curly is a powerful bash script that enables you to chain HTTP API calls together by saving response values and using them in subsequent requests through a simple template syntax.
+Curly is a curl wrapper that adds templated variables and the ability to save response values for reuse in subsequent requests.

 ## Features

-- 🔗 **Chain API Calls**: Save values from responses and use them in future requests
 - 📝 **Template Variables**: Use `{{variable}}` syntax in URLs, headers, and request bodies
-- 💾 **Persistent State**: Variables are saved locally in `.curly-state` file
+- 💾 **Save Response Values**: Extract and save values from responses using jq expressions in `.curly-state` file
+- 🔄 **Variable Reuse**: Use saved values in subsequent requests through templates
-- 🎨 **Pretty Output**: Automatic JSON formatting with color-coded messages
+- 🎨 **JSON Formatting**: Automatic JSON formatting with colored output
-- 🔧 **Simple CLI**: Intuitive command-line interface similar to curl
-- 🚀 **Zero Config**: Works out of the box with just bash, curl, and jq
+- **Simple Requirements**: Works with bash, curl, and jq

 ## Prerequisites